 It’s so thrilling, in fact, that many of the athletes who finish by dinner time will come back and ring in the last finishers.
-There’s nothing like hearing legendary announcer Mike Reilly shout “YOU ARE AN IRONMAN!” loud enough for all of Chattanooga to take note.
+There’s nothing like hearing the announcer shout, “YOU ARE AN IRONMAN!” loud enough for all of Chattanooga to take note.
 This is where grown men cry and tiny women roar like lions.
 You may know them, you may not.
 But you’ve taken a 17 hour journey with them, and your cheers will forever echo in their memory of when they became an IRONMAN.

 When the fire has died down, hungry athletes and families will be searching for late night sustenance.
-Check out Clyde’s on Main, the Flying Squirrel, or the Terminal Brewhouse to remedy the midnight munchies and a pint of beer for your reward for a job well done!
+Check out Hi-Fi Clyde's, the Flying Squirrel, or the Terminal Brewhouse to remedy the midnight munchies and a pint of beer for your reward for a job well done!